Implan-Group/api/impact/readme.md

 ## Getting Started

-To help you get started running economic impact analysis, this section will provide a quick overview of the implan workflow after you’ve completed the Authentication (LINK).
+To help you get started running economic impact analysis, this section will provide a quick overview of the implan workflow after you’ve completed the [Authentication](#authentication---retrieving-bearer-access-token).

 ### Find a region and industry to study

-In order to run an economic impact analysis, you will first need to identify the [Data Year (Dataset)](#dataset-endpoint-get) on when the impact will take place, the Industry (LINK) that will change, and the Region (LINK) where the impact will take place.
+In order to run an economic impact analysis, you will first need to identify the [Data Year (Dataset)](#dataset-endpoint-get) on when the impact will take place, the [Industry](#industry-codes-endpoint-get) that will change, and the [Region](#region-model-endpoint-get) where the impact will take place.

 ### Create a project, define groups and events

-After determining your Region(s), Datasets, and Industries, you can create a Project (LINK), Add Events(LINK) to the project, and Add Groups (LINK) to the project with associated Events.
+After determining your Region(s), Datasets, and Industries, you can create a [Project](#create-project-post), add [Events](#create-event-post) to the project, and add [Groups](create-group-post) to the project with associated Events.

 ### Run an Impact on your project

-Once your project has been defined, you can Run an Impact(LINK) on your project.
+Once your project has been defined, you can [Run an Impact](#run-impact-post) on your project.
 Depending on the size of your project based on the number of events and groups, your project may take a few seconds or a few minutes to complete.
-While waiting, you can poll for the status (LINK) of your project’s impact run.
-We recommend a polling frequency of XX seconds.
+While waiting, you can poll for the [status](#run-status-get) of your project’s impact run.
+We recommend a polling frequency of 30 seconds.

 ### Export Results of the Impact

-Once your project’s impact run has completed, you may export the results (LINK) based on the impact run id.
+Once your project’s impact run has completed, you may export the [Results](#results) based on the impact run id.

 ## Glossary